FrancoRamirezz/BudBuddy/README.md

 # Backend
  Firebase.
+Important thing to know: "To prevent abuse, new projects currently have an SMS daily quota of 50/day.
+To increase this quota, please add a billing account to the project"
 # Firebase offers important aspects of the tool
 ## Technology Stack
 - FastAPI for the backend framework